CarlosSuaSau/WeatherApp/README.md

 ## Functionality
 This program uses data provided by an API to obtain the weather forecast for 12pm of the following 5 days, in the 8 Canary Islands.
-The data obtained is saved and stored in a database.
-The information of the database is updated every 6 hours.
+The data obtained is sended to an ActiveMQ broker.
+The information of the broker is updated every 6 hours.
+The program also contains a module to read the messages in the broker and write the information in a .events file.

 ## Resources
 The program was entirely written in IntelliJ Idea, by Jet Brains.